scullem/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 >> Lists and sets are similar in that they are both mutable, can support some of the same operations (sum(), len(), in, etc.) and can contain a mix of data types.
+Performance is faster in a set for determining if an object is present in the set but lists work better if there is a need to iterate over the elements.
+The improved speed for finding an element in sets is because the set uses a hash table as its underlying structure.
 >>
 >> Their key differences are as follows:
 * Lists can contain any type of object, where sets can only contain objects that are hashable.
 This means a set cannot contain lists, dictionaries or other sets as its elements because they are all mutable (unless the set is a frozen set)